Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 For the rest of you, you watch as (Player name here) gets warped into a tiny marble ball that looks like a self contained galaxy as the Ferryman gestures dramatically.
 They then pick up the marble and place it onto the scale.
 He doesn't appear to place anything else on the other scale plate.

-You all look on with anticipation as the scale plates begin to rock up and down once the marble has been placed and that's where we'll end it for today's session.
+You all look on with anticipation as the scale plates begin to rock up and down once the marble has been placed.
+It finally reaches an equilibrium point and you all breathe out an exasperated sigh of relief -- perhaps too soon for suddenly the scale plate with the marble begin's to tip downwards, violently disrupting the symmetry.

+In the eyes of (Player name here) you notice a familiar figure clinging on to the edge of your plate, attempting to drag it down with its weight -- the shadow has returned and it's trying to tell you something.
+Yet every time it attempts to speak the sounds come out like static screeches of agony.
+As you stare into its hypnotic eyes, the fuzziness of the shadow's figure begins to form a face and you begin to question whether that is who you think it is.

+Now stuck frozen in a shock-fuelled trance, you're blind to the speed at which your side of the scale continues to descend far below the equilibrium you had just achieved ... much to the horror of all your friends who are unaware of your plunge into the darkness of the void... and that's where we'll end it for today's session.